Board Members

 Back to top

 Allison Cooper is a lifelong member of the Northwest Philadelphia community, growing up in Germantown and Chestnut Hill before settling in the Mt.
 Airy neighborhood.
 Allison’s background is in non-profit financial management and human resources and employee relations management.
 Currently, Allison is employed by The Sarah Ralston Foundation, formerly Ralston Center, working as the Grants and Finance Manager.
-Allison graduated from Germantown
+Allison graduated from Germantown Friends School before earning her B.A. in History from Pennsylvania State University and completing her M.P.S. in Human Resources and Employee Relations from Pennsylvania State University.

-Janet Hoffman (above) first visited Mt.
+Janet Hoffman first visited Mt.
 Airy in 1972, and she has lived in Mt.
 Airy since 1985.
 She has an undergraduate degree in English and a master’s degree in Library and Information Science.
 She retired in 2022 after a varied career as an indexer, editor, online services trainer, online services sales, software customer manager, business analyst, and project manager.
 Janet lives in East Mt Airy with her husband and has taken many MALT courses over the years including ice skating, tai chi, dream interpretation, wine tasting, and many local walking tours.

 Back to top